-In addition, the Final Terms of the Notes will specify that the rights of Noteholders with regard to payments under the Notes will either be (i) unsubordinated ("Senior Notes") or (ii) subordinated in the manner described under Condition 2(b) below with a fixed redemption date and with terms capable of qualifying as Tier 2 Capital (the "Subordinated Tier 2 Notes").
-The term "Tier 2 Capital" has the meaning given in the Applicable Banking Regulations (as defined in Condition 2(b)).
+In addition, the Final Terms of the Notes will specify that the rights of Noteholders with regard to payments under the Notes will either be (i) unsubordinated ("Senior Notes") or (ii) subordinated in the manner described under Condition 2(b) (Status of the Subordinated Tier 2 Notes) below with a fixed redemption date and with terms capable of qualifying as Tier 2 Capital (the "Subordinated Tier 2 Notes").
+The term "Tier 2 Capital" has the meaning given in the Applicable Banking Regulations (as defined in Condition 2(b) (Status of the Subordinated Tier 2 Notes)).

-In these Conditions, "Noteholder" and "holder" mean, in respect of any Note, the holder from time to time of the Notes as determined by reference to the records of the relevant clearing systems or financial intermediaries and the affidavits referred to in this Condition 1 (Form, Denomination and Title) and capitalised terms have the meanings given to them in the applicable Final Terms, the absence of any such meaning indicating that such term is not applicable to the Notes.
+In these Conditions, "Noteholder" and "holder" mean, in respect of any Note, the holder from time to time of the Notes as determined by reference to the records of the relevant clearing systems or financial intermediaries and the affidavits referred to in this Condition 1 and capitalised terms have the meanings given to them in the applicable Final Terms, the absence of any such meaning indicating that such term is not applicable to the Notes.